Any2suited66/InstasizeAutomation/README.md

 # Requirements:

-install Appium using the instructions on http://appium.io/.
+Install Appium using the instructions on http://appium.io/.

 Install android sdk tools from https://developer.android.com/studio/index.html.
 You don't need android studio, just the command line tools located at the bottom of the webpage.